vayalaivadivel/assignment-apps/README.md

 					  "msgTwo": "Test message two"
 					}
 			]
-		v) Examine the server console log of gatway-service which is displaying all the request details from the h2 datbase
+		v) Examine the server console log of gateway-service which is displaying all the request details from the h2 database

 - Stop all the containers
 ```sh